pyqtgraph/pyqtgraph/doc/source/getting_started/how_to_use.rst

 PyQtGraph supports two popular python wrappers for the Qt library: PyQt and PySide.
 Both packages provide nearly identical APIs and functionality, but for various reasons (discussed elsewhere) you may prefer to use one package or the other.
-When pyqtgraph is first imported, it automatically determines which library to use by making the fillowing checks:
+When pyqtgraph is first imported, if the environment variable ``PYQTGRAPH_QT_LIB`` is not set, it automatically determines which library to use by making the following checks:

 #.
 If PyQt6 is already imported, use that
 #.
 Else, if PySide6 is already imported, use that